 TLC preserves 300+ acres that will become the keystone park for a local community – our largest land preservation project ever.

 In early March 2022, TLC acquired a 323-acre farm property in the Village of Bull Valley.
 The acquisition will create new public open space, preserve an equestrian trail network cherished by the community, and protect 274 acres of natural areas, safeguarding water quality in one of the region’s highest quality streams.
+Read the press release about this unique partnership.

 This property is Thompson Road Farm.
 The story of how it came to be protected is inspiring and represents TLC’s work to preserve land for life in McHenry County.